ForEvolve/forevolve.github.io/_posts/en/2017-09-07-design-patterns-web-api-service-and-repository-part-8.md

 ### The Storage Account
 To get started:

-1. You will need an Azure subscription (if you don't already have one, it requires a credit card, but MS will give you free credits.
-I also doubt that our Ninja Api will cost you any money, no matter what - Table storage is cheap).
+1. You will need an Azure subscription (if you do not already have one, it requires a credit card, but MS will give you free credits.
+I also doubt that our Ninja API will cost you any money, no matter what - Table storage is cheap).
 1. You will need to create an Azure Storage in your account

 #### Create a subscription